ytaa2021/soccermatchpredictor/README.md

 What are likely misinterpretations of the results and what can be done to prevent those misinterpretations?
 To prevent these misinterpretations as much as possible, we could potentially use a wide variety of databases as well as take that extra step to ensure that each team and its members’ data are sufficient enough to accurately make a sound prediction.
 How might we impinge individuals' privacy and/or anonymity?
 Players’ private lives and their relationships with teammates and coaches definitely plays a role in their overall performance.
-We may impinge on their privacy by looking too into this factor.
+We may impinge on their privacy by looking too far into this factor.